timmo001/system-bridge/README.md

 You will need the "Bonjour SDK for Windows" or a related SDK in your system.

-> This is not used when building the app, as linux builds using the avahi
-> libdns_sd package with wine.
-See the GitHub workflows for details.

 ##### MDNS - Linux

 ###### Ubuntu/Debian/APT